bartlomn/react-seed/README.md

 This is a seed for react-based frontend projects.
 ---
-Featuring vagrant development environment including:
+Featuring vagrant development environment (OsX only for the time being) including:

 * Unix (ubuntu/trusty64) base system
 * Git
 * Nodejs
 * Dev server with hot reloading using Webpack/Babel
-* ES6+
+* ES7
 * PostCSS
 * Stylus